apzuk/cron/README.md

 ### Docker

-Alternatively, if you have docker on your machine, run it on Docker
+Alternatively, if you have docker on your machine, run it on Docker.

 ```bash
 docker run apzuk/cron args...